alexk307/alexk307.github.io/_posts/2015-11-14-nfl-scraper.md

 ['3', 'Sun', 'September 26', 'boxscore', 'W', '', '3-0', '@', 'Detroit Lions', '30', '13', '19', '402', '343', '59', '1', '15', '256', '179', '77', '1', '6.31', '11.00', '-0.16']...]
 ```

-Now to grab data from any other team for any other year, we just need to edit the URL.
+To grab data from any other team for any other year, we just need to edit the URL.
 A simple string formatting will do...

 ```
 season_url = 'http://www.pro-football-reference.com/teams/%s/%s.htm' % (team, year)